May 3, 2022

 Formerly owned by eBay and more recently acquired by Adobe, Magento doesn’t come across as a typical seller website.
-It hosts incredibly powerful tools and apps that help you create your customized website and sell your products on its open-source e-commerce platform.
+It hosts incredibly powerful tools and apps that help you create your customized website and sell your products on its open-source e-commerce platform with headless commerce capabilities.

 Magento is associated with some of the leading brands in the world.
 However, it would require a significant marketing effort from your end.